petersatsuse/azure-compute-docs/articles/virtual-machines/sizes/retirement/dcsv2-series-retirement.md

 You can't resize a VM size that has a local temp disk to a VM size with no local temp disk and vice versa.
 This means that you can resize from DCsv2-series VMs size to DCdsv3-series VMs, but you cannot resize from DCsv2-series VMs size to DCsv3-series VMs.

 ### I do not need a local temp disk, and I would like to resize to DCsv3-series virtual machines while keeping the same price as I was charged for DCsv2.
 How do I migrate from a VM size with a local temp disk to a VM size with no local temp disk?
 If you are sure that you do not need a local temp disk, for a work-around, see [How do I migrate from a VM size with local temp disk to a VM size with no local temp disk?](https://learn.microsoft.com/en-us/azure/virtual-machines/azure-vms-no-temp-disk#how-do-i-migrate-from-a-vm-size-with-local-temp-disk-to-a-vm-size-with-no-local-temp-disk---) The work-around can be used to resize a VM with no local temp disk to VM with a local temp disk.
-You create a snapshot of the VM with no local temp disk > create a disk from the snapshot > create VM from the disk with appropriate VM size that supports VMs with a local temp disk.
+You create a snapshot of the VM with no local temp disk, then create a disk from the snapshot and lastly create VM from the disk with appropriate VM size that supports VMs with a local temp disk.

 ### Will change to VM without a local temp disk break my custom scripts, custom images or OS images that have scratch files or page files on a local temp disk?
 If the custom OS image points to the local temp disk, the image might not work correctly with this diskless size.